Yorkville, Toronto: History

-The character of the suburb did not change and its Victorian-style homes, residential streets, and gardens survived into the 20th century.
-In 1923, Toronto Hebrew Maternity and Convalescent Hospital was opened at 100 Yorkville Avenue, and a year later the name was changed to Mount Sinai Hospital.
-The facade of this building still stands today and housed retailer Chanel.
+The character of the suburb did not change, and its Victorian-style homes, residential streets, and gardens survived into the 20th century.
+In 1923, Toronto Hebrew Maternity and Convalescent Hospital was opened at 100 Yorkville Avenue, and a year later, its name was changed to Mount Sinai Hospital.
+The facade of the building still stands today and housed the retailer Chanel.

 In the 1960s, Yorkville flourished as Toronto's bohemian cultural centre.
-It was the breeding ground for some of Canada's most noted musical talents, including Joni Mitchell, Neil Young and Gordon Lightfoot, as well as then-underground literary figures such as Margaret Atwood, Gwendolyn MacEwen and Dennis Lee.
-Yorkville was also known as the Canadian center of the hippie movement.
-In 1968, nearby Rochdale College at the University of Toronto was opened on Bloor Street as an experiment in counterculture education.
-Those influenced by their time in 1960s-70s Yorkville include cyberpunk writer William Gibson.
-Its domination by hippies and young people led MPP Syl Apps to refer to it as "a festering sore in the middle of the city" and call for its "eradication."
-Joni Mitchell captured a colorful impression of the nightlife scene on Yorkville Avenue in her song "Night in the City".
+It was the breeding ground for some of Canada's most noted musical talents, including Joni Mitchell, Neil Young, and Gordon Lightfoot, as well as then-underground literary figures such as Margaret Atwood, Gwendolyn MacEwen, and Dennis Lee.
+Yorkville was also known as the Canadian centre of the hippie movement.
+In 1968, the nearby Rochdale College at the University of Toronto was opened on Bloor Street as an experiment in counterculture education.
+Those influenced by their time in 1960s to 1970s Yorkville include the cyberpunk writer William Gibson.

+Yorkville's domination by hippies and young people led MPP Syl Apps to refer to it as "a festering sore in the middle of the city" and call for its "eradication."
+Joni Mitchell captured a colorful impression of the nightlife scene on Yorkville Avenue in her song "Night in the City."
 The hippie scene was also depicted in the National Film Board of Canada documentary Christopher's Movie Matinée in 1968.

-After the construction of the Bloor-Danforth subway, the value of land nearby increased as higher densities were allowed by the City's official plan.
-Along Bloor Street, office towers, the Bay department store and the Holt Renfrew department store displaced the local retail.
-As real estate values increased, the residential homes north of Bloor along Yorkville were converted into high-end retail, including art galleries, fashion boutiques and antique stores, and bars, cafes and eateries along Cumberland Street and Yorkville Avenue.
-Many smaller buildings were demolished and office and hotels built in the 1970s, with high-priced condominium developments being built in subsequent decades.
+After the construction of the Bloor subway, the value of land nearby increased, as higher densities were allowed by the city's official plan.
+Along Bloor Street, office towers and The Bay and the Holt Renfrew department stores displaced the local retail.
+As real estate values increased, the residential homes north of Bloor along Yorkville were converted into high-end retail, including art galleries, fashion boutiques, antique stores, bars, cafes, and eateries along Cumberland Street and Yorkville Avenue.
+Many smaller buildings were demolished and offices and hotels were built in the 1970s, with high-priced condominium developments being built in subsequent decades.